This site puts cookies on your device to make it work better. By continuing to use our site, we’ll assume you’re okay with this. More about cookies

 - doing the care as part of your work for a voluntary organisation

-If you’re an adult caring for a disabled child, you can get help through Children's Services.
+If you’re an adult caring for a disabled child, you may be able to get benefits and financial help

 Who can get help from us